DSP-Tan/Electrostriction/README.md

 - - Repeat this for every stress branch.

 ### Postprocessing, data extraction and gathering
 - First check that all the calculations are finished.
-Use the following for loop in conjunction with "Check.sh":
+In the directory where you relaxed the structure, containing the GS DFPT calculation folder, as well as all the stress branch folders (e.g. Electrostriction/o-LaMoOX_a/LatticeRelaxation_nsym1), use the following for loop in conjunction with "Check.sh":

 ```bash